Widening Participation and Outreach

 We believe that access to a world-leading university should be open to people from all backgrounds.
 We hope to raise students' aspirations and increase their awareness of the benefits of Higher Education.

-What do we do?
+What we do and who we work with

 Support at University

 We recognise that there are times in university life when a little extra professional support may be helpful.
-Therefore, the Department's Widening Participation and Outreach programme continues throughout study where eligible students have the option of accessing additional support while they are studying for their economics degree.
+Therefore, the Department's Widening Participation and Outreach strategy continues throughout our students' studies, where eligible students have the option of accessing additional support.
 Hear our students talk about the academic support they have received while studying with us.View our support

-Get in Touch
+Get in touch